 Nate was a lab member from 2014 to 2016 and he continues to collaborate to this day.
 Nate is a Vitreoretinal Surgeon and Scientific Director of the Vision Research Center at Eye Associates of New Mexico and is an Assistant Professor of Surgery at the University of New Mexico.
 Nate received his undergraduate degree in Animal Science from New Mexico State University, followed by an M.D., Ph.D. at the University of New Mexico.
 His doctoral studies focused on gene regulation of vascular endothelial growth factor.
 He completed a residency in ophthalmology and postdoctoral fellowship at the Jules Stein Eye Institute, UCLA.
 His postdoctoral studies focused on gene therapies and visual cycle biochemistry.
 Nate completed a Vitreoretinal Fellowship at the University of Iowa Hospitals and Clinics.
 He remains interested in translational proteomics.

 Anu was a member of the Mahajan Lab from 2014-2017.
 She completed an undergraduate honor's thesis in the lab researching targets of CAPN5.
-She will earn her B.S. in Human Physiology and Biology from the University of Iowa in May 2018 and plans to attend a post-baccalaureate master's program and eventually medical school.
+She earned her B.S. in Human Physiology and Biology from the University of Iowa in May 2018 and has been accepted to the University of Iowa Medical School for the Fall of 2020.

 David was a lab member from 2014 to 2016 and continues to be a collaborator.
 He is a vitreoretinal surgeon.
 He completed his B.S. at the University of Toronto, his Ph.D. in Pharmaceutical Drug Research at the University of Szeged , his M.B.A. in healthcare management at George Washington University, his M.D. at Queen’s University, and his vitreoretinal diseases and surgery fellowship at the University of Iowa.
 His research interests include proliferative vitreoretinopathy, infectious endophthalmitis and complex surgical techniques.
 He is cofounder of Citrus Therapeutics, a pharmaceutical design firm specializing in multi-pharmacophore research and development.